Buy Now or Later: Making The Ideal Financial Decision In a Changing Market.

 You’ll also create an “impound account” or “escrow account” (they mean the same thing) for taxes and insurance.
 The lender will collect 1/12 of your property tax bill and 1/12 of your homeowner’s insurance renewal with each payment.
 The lender puts that portion of your payment into the impound account.
 They’ll pay your taxes and insurance when they fall due.

-The lender wants to be sure that there will always be enough money in your impound account to pay those obligations when they fall due, plus a two-month “cushion” when the account hits the lowest point over the years.
+The lender wants to be sure that there will always be enough money in your impound account to pay those obligations when they fall due, plus a two-month “cushion” when the account hits the minimal point over the years.
 The initial deposit will depend on the local tax collection schedule and when your first payment occurs.
 You may have to put as much as nine months’ property taxes into the account, or as few as three.

 You can see how this might add up to a large number; if your property taxes are $6,000 per year, your initial deposit could be as much as $5,400.